 In the first example, a Flare target points to other Flare projects that have been translated.
 This example also illustrates the process of adding a button (via a skin) so end users can switch between languages in online output.
 It also shows how PDF output is generated from a multilingual project.

 In the second example, a Flare target points directly to Lingo projects.
 This is a more direct approach because it doesn't require the creation of additional Flare projects.

 Let’s say you want to create HTML5 and PDF outputs in US English, Spanish, and Japanese.
 You have already worked with a translator to translate your documents, so you have three different Flare projects: one for each language.

 Before you can create your multilingual output in Flare, make sure each Flare project has both an HTML5 and a PDF target available.
 This allows your master project to build from the targets in the other two linked projects.
 Open the Project Organizer in each project, and then open the Targets folder.
 If you already have the targets you need, you do not need to create any new ones.
 If you do not have both targets in all three projects, you can create the missing targets from the Add File dialog.

 Now you can prepare your multilingual target.
 Open your master project (in this case, the US English project), and open the Targets folder.
 Open the HTML5 target.
 In the Target Editor, select the Language tab.
 This is where you will link your other two projects.
-Click to add a new row.
+On the right side of the tab, click to add a new row.